Feb 26

 In her acceptance speech, Sawai highlighted her sadness at the fact that this was the last time she and her cast would be there as a team celebrating together.
 A few days before the ceremony Sawai was selected as one of TIME’s Women of the Year.
 In the article she discusses the weight of portraying Asian women on screen, as well as her desire to challenge herself in different genres going forward.
 Sawai was the first Asian woman to win the Emmy for Lead Actress in a Drama.

 The Shogun crew will not be on hand at the Oscar’s this weekend, but likely to be present is Japanese journalist and filmmaker Shiori Ito.
-She was nominated for Best Documentary Feature Film for her work Black Box Diaries, which she directed and produced (along with producers Eric Nyari and Hanna Aqvilin who also received the nom).
+She is the first Japanese director to receive a Best Documentary Feature Film Oscar nomination for her work Black Box Diaries (which she produced along with Eric Nyari and Hanna Aqvilin, who also received the nom).
 Recently the film has been embroiled in a controversy regarding legal and ethical concerns about certain footage used.
-Ito’s former attorney Yoko Nishihiro and other lawyers have criticized the lack of consent from some parties featured in the doc.
+Ito’s former attorney Yoko Nishihiro and other lawyers have criticized the lack of consent from people featured in the doc.
 Nishihiro herself was not aware that phone conversations between herself and Ito had been recorded until she saw the film for the first time.
+In response, Ito released a statement saying she was making a modified version of the film without identifiable characteristics of said individuals.
 Black Box Diaries is yet to be released in Japan where it most needs to be seen, and this recent issue presents a significant roadblock to achieving this.

 Page Rank